jiasong18/Ant-Media-Server-Wiki/How-to-Collect-Ant-Media-Logs-to-Central-Log-Server.md

 ```
 Save the file and exit.

-Enable and restart Elasticsearch service by running the commands below.
+Enable and restart Elasticsearch service by running the commands below:
 ```
 sudo systemctl enable elasticsearch.service sudo systemctl restart elasticsearch.service